 In this post, we get to the bottom of why seal rows are perhaps the most underrated back isolation exercise in existence.
 In the contemporary art of bodybuilding, the back is often left out of focus.
 Most gym bros are notorious for having an unhealthy bias towards training their chest and arm muscles.
 But little do they know that the easiest way to achieve that coveted V-shaped upper body is by building a big and strong upper back that screams strength and manliness.

 As far as back isolation exercises are concerned, training programs are often limited to lat pull-downs, barbell rows, and seated cable rows.
-In the realm of compound exercises, you have the likes of deadlifts and pull-ups.
+In the realm of compound exercises and HIIT workouts, you have the likes of deadlifts, pull-ups, and even boxing jabs.
 While these exercises are highly effective, you can take your back muscle development to the next level by incorporating seal rows.
 For example, if you’re someone with a strong back but lack the deep muscle separation that gives the back its sexiness, the hammering isolation that seal rows provide will give you exactly that.

 What are Seal rows?

 Enough praise, let’s get into the exercise itself.
 Seal rows are performed by laying on a flat bench with your body facing the ground and your suspended arms lifting the weight up.
 They’re called “seal” rows because of how the legs tend to flap up and down as you pull the weight up, especially when it gets heavy.

 The exercise is similar to the inverted row and chest supported dumbbell row but is arguably better than both in terms of muscle activation.
 When performed correctly, this move sets your lats on fire and provides an unmatched burn in your back muscles.
 The video below from 3DMJ on Youtube shows a great demonstration of the exercise performed in proper form: